ricardo-rossi/Mockable/README.md

 A
 └── B
 ```
-Then create a file names HTTP_METHOD_NAME.C.json and put some JSON in it.
+Then create a file names HTTP_METHOD_NAME.C.json and mock some JSON in it.
 (Replace HTTP_METHOD_NAME with the corresponding GET, POST, PUT, DELETE, etc.)
 ```
 A